Governance & Board

 Describe a perfect Saturday morning.

-A perfect Saturday morning would be spent with my family at the National Gallery of Art in DC surrounded by The Voyage of Life paintings of Thomas Cole followed by a meal in the Cascade Café watching the waterfall and cascading lights in the pedestrian tunnel.
+A perfect Saturday morning would be spent with my family at the National Gallery of Art in DC, surrounded by Thomas Cole's The Voyage of Life paintings, followed by a meal at the Cascade Café, watching the waterfall and cascading lights in the pedestrian tunnel.

 What's one of your favorite Bible passages and why?